Especially since the mid-1800s, many

 Mark Rothko.
 You can also discover more painting techniques and painting tips

-from trusted artists and instructors found in The Artist's Magazine.
-A subscription will give you the opportunity
+from trusted artists and instructors found in the latest issue of The Artist's Magazine.
+With it you have the opportunity

 to learn how to paint a picture in new and exciting ways while brushing up on